DANYSR8/ENEE_3141_DigiComm/Lab 6 SNR_BER/Lab 6 SNR_BER .md

 ### SNR Block Diagram Representation

-The two figures below displays the setup used to genterate a digtial singal that would expectaci noise.
-While the fist block diagrams displays the digtial singal experacting all the noise, the second displays the use of a Baseband Low Pass filter filtering out the higler frequecys of the noise.
+The two figures below display the setup used to generate a digital signal that would encounter noise.
+While the first block diagram displays the digital signal experiencing all the noise, the second displays the use of a Baseband Low Pass filter filtering out the higher frequencies of the noise.

 ![image](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/bdbee5a8-dcc1-49f5-ab48-372029fd9e00)
 ![image](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/7d640183-367d-4701-85de-7a8073eca9b2)